yureek/S-HealthStack.github.io/pages/documentation/installation/installing-the-portal.md

        --build-arg API_URL='https://example.com' \
        --build-arg PUBLIC_PATH='/portal'
    ```
-   The resulting Docker image will run nginx on port `80`.
+   The resulting Docker image runs nginx on port `80`.

 > If you'd prefer to build static files instead of using Docker:
 >